bverwijst/OverseerrTelegramApproval/README.md

 ## Features

-- Instant notifications for new Overseerr requests
+- **Real-time Notifications:** Get instant Telegram messages for new Overseerr requests.
-- Approve or deny requests directly from Telegram
+- **Interactive Buttons:** Approve or deny requests directly from Telegram.
-- Only approved users (added by an admin) can approve/deny
+- **Rich Media Information:** Notifications include titles, synopses, ratings, and links (IMDb/TMDb).
+- **Secure Admin System:** Password-protected login for admins with brute-force protection.
-- Admins can add/remove users via Telegram commands
+- **User Management:** Admins can add/remove authorized users who can approve/deny requests.
-- Persistent admin/user lists (survive restarts)
-- Healthcheck endpoint and command
-- Easy Docker deployment
+- **High Performance:** Built with an asynchronous core (`httpx`) to handle multiple requests without blocking.
+- **Robust & Resilient:** Features a global error handler and a Docker healthcheck to ensure high availability.
+- **Easy Deployment:** Runs in a Docker container with a simple setup.

 ## Quick Start (Docker Compose)